 He then left Screaming Eagle to work with winemaker Philippe Melka.
 But for many years his dream had been to establish his own brand.
-In 2008 and 2009 he purchased fruit from up valley (Oakville and St. Helena), made his own wine but did not release it commercially.
+In 2008 and 2009 he purchased fruit from several prominent vineyards in Yountville and St. Helena, made his own wine but did not release it commercially.
 Rather it was bottled as a private label for a wine shop in the valley.
 Massimo’s wife Erin is an instrumental part of the Di Costanzo wines; she oversees direct to consumer sales and other distribution.
 She worked at Del Frisco’s in New York before moving to Napa Valley and working for 10 years at ACME Fine Wines in St. Helena.

-In 2010 Massimo was able to choose select blocks in the Farella Vineyard and has continued sourcing fruit from these same blocks.
-His first Farella Vineyard designate was merely 100 cases – today production has grown to typically between 300 to 400 cases a year.
-In 2016 Massimo expanded his vineyard portfolio to include the Rafael Vineyard in the western part of the Oak Knoll District.
+In 2010 Massimo was able to choose select blocks in the Farella Vineyard and produced fruit from these same blocks through the 2019 vintage.
+His first Farella Vineyard designate was merely 100 cases; production has grown organically over the years and today is typically between 1,000 and 1,200 cases annually.

-The packaging stands out – a school of multi colored swimming tuna are arranged in a semi circular fashion on the label.
+The packaging certainly stands out; it is a school of multi colored swimming tuna arranged in a semi circular fashion on the label.
 This is a tribute to Massimo’s grandfather who was a fisherman in Positano (Almalfi Coast, Italy).
-Massimo used a photograph of his grandfather holding two tuna fish by the tails to work with his designer to create the image for the label.
+Massimo used a photograph of his grandfather holding two tuna fish by the tails to work with their talented designer (Michael McDermott) to create the image for the label.
 And in a break from traditional capsules which are normally red or black – Massimo chose a custom pink color for the capsule on the Di Costanzo wines and a green/blue color for the Di Co wines taking inspiration from the pink wrapping of sugar packets in Italy during World War II.
 These capsules certainly stands out and especially so at a restaurant if the bottle is lying on its side next to other wine bottles.

 The wine is sold through a combination of direct to consumer and placement in select retail outlets including restaurants (sommeliers often gravitate towards this style of wine) and wine shops.
 The wines are selectively distributed in New York, Chicago and also overseas including the United Kingdom and Switzerland.
 Locally one can sometimes find select vintages at the French Laundry, Press, Cook and Oenotri restaurants.
 And the wine is also available at ACME Wine Shop in St. Helena.
 For more information and to join the mailing list, visit: www.mdcwines.com